 Computation involves substitutions.
-The substitution rule, called the rule of β -reduction, calls for replacing an an actual parameter for a formal parameter.
+The substitution rule, called the rule of $\beta$ -reduction, calls for replacing an an actual parameter for a formal parameter.
 Say that term $(\lambda x.e)a \rightarrow e'$ if e' is the result of replacing each free occurrence of x in e by (a).
 For example,

-$(\lambda y.yx)z \to (z)x$.
-Notice that λy has been removed and y has been replaced by (z) in term yx, yielding (z)x.
+$(\lambda y.yx)z \to (z)x$ .
+Notice that $\lambda y$ has been removed and y has been replaced by (z) in term yx, yielding (z)x.

 You must put parentheses around the substituted value unless leaving them out does not change the structure of the term.
-For example, $(\lambda x.x\,x)(y\,y) \to (y\,y)(y\,y)$.
-It would not be correct to say that $(\lambda x.x\,x)(y\,y) \to y\,y\,y$, since $y\,y\,y\,y$ implicitly means $((y\,y)y)y$, not $(y\,y)(y\,y)$.
-Remember that juxtaposition is not an associative operator in λ -calculus, and that, by convention, it is left-associative.
+For example, $(\lambda x.x x)(y y) \rightarrow (y y)(y y)$ .
+It would not be correct to say that $(\lambda x.x x)(y y) \rightarrow y y y y$ , since y y y y implicitly means ((y y)y)y, not (y y)(y y).
+Remember that juxtaposition is not an associative operator in $\lambda$ -calculus, and that, by convention, it is left-associative.

-There is an important restriction, discussed below, on when β -reductions can be done.
+There is an important restriction, discussed below, on when $\beta$ -reductions can be done.